baocheng1989/sqa_paper/main.typ

 = automated testing frameworks & tools

 With the development of mobile testing automation going on, there are several frameworks and tools used widely in this field.
 The “framework” here refers to a combination of tools or software that provide the foundation for establishing automation testing by the users' own desire.
 Using the framework can accelerate the process of performing automation testing and prevent "re-inventing the wheel", which is considered a modern way of mobile testing automation in real-world practice.
 The following shows some of the most popular frameworks or tools, along with their features, pros and cons:

+== Selenium

+Selenium is a widely adopted open-source framework primarily designed for web application testing but extended for mobile web testing through integration with tools like Appium or Selendroid. @SeleniumOverview Selenium is not just one tool or API, it comprises many tools like Selenium WebDriver, Selenium IDE, and Selenium Grid.
+At its minimum, WebDriver talks to a browser through a driver, such as ChromeDriver for Google's Chrome/Chromium, GeckoDriver for Mozilla's Firefox, etc. Communication is two-way: WebDriver passes commands to the browser through the driver, and receives information back via the same route.
+Remote communication can also take place using Selenium Server or Selenium Grid, both of which in turn talk to the driver on the host system. @SeleniumComponents

+#figure(
+  image("images/remote_comms_server.png"),
+  caption: [Remote Communication Flow of Selenium],
+)

+=== Features

+A key strength of Selenium for mobile web testing is its support for cross-browser testing, allowing testers to verify application behavior across various mobile browsers (such as Chrome, Firefox, and Safari) on both Android and iOS devices.
+It leverages the WebDriver protocol—W3C-compliant in Selenium 4—to interact with mobile browsers, enabling simulation of user actions like clicks, swipes, and text input.
+Additionally, Selenium offers language flexibility, supporting multiple programming languages (Java, Python, C\#, Ruby, JavaScript), so testers can write scripts in their preferred language.

+To enhance mobile testing, Selenium integrates with Appium (for Android and iOS) or Selendroid (Android-only), utilizing its WebDriver API for mobile browser automation.
+It also provides the flexibility to run tests on real devices, emulators, or simulators, accommodating different testing environments.
+For scalability, Selenium Grid enables parallel test execution across multiple devices and browsers, reducing execution time.
+Test scripts can be made reusable and maintainable using frameworks like TestNG or JUnit, often following the Page Object Model (POM) for better organization.
+Furthermore, Selenium supports cloud-based testing through platforms like BrowserStack and Sauce Labs, allowing testers to evaluate mobile web applications across a wide range of devices and browser versions without requiring a local setup.
+These features make Selenium a robust choice for mobile web automation.

+=== Pros & Cons

+To breakdown the pros and cons of using Selenium, the following are the pros of using Selenium:

+- Open-Source & Free: No licensing costs, with strong community support.
+- Broad Browser Support: Works on Chrome, Firefox, Safari, and more.
+- Language & Framework Flexibility: Supports Java, Python, C\#, etc., and integrates with TestNG/JUnit.
+- Scalability with Selenium Grid: Enables parallel testing across devices for faster execution.
+- Strong Community & Ecosystem: Extensive documentation and third-party tool integrations (e.g., Allure, Extent Reports).
+- Easy Transition for Web Testers: Familiar Selenium WebDriver API works with Appium/Selendroid for mobile.
+- Cloud Integration: Works with BrowserStack, Sauce Labs for testing on multiple devices without local setup.

+And the cons of using Selenium are:

+- No Native Mobile App Support: Requires Appium/Selendroid for mobile apps, adding complexity.
+- Setup Complexity: Configuring Appium, Android SDK, or Node.js can be difficult for beginners.
+- Dynamic Content Challenges: Struggles with AJAX-heavy pages, needing manual waits.
+- Device Fragmentation Issues: Testing across different devices/OS versions can lead to inconsistencies.
+- No Built-in Reporting: Requires third-party tools (e.g., Allure) for detailed reports.
+- Limited Gesture Support: Mobile gestures (swipes, pinches) depend on Appium's TouchAction API.
+- Maintenance Overhead: Scripts may need frequent updates due to browser/UI changes.

 == Appium